corverroos/tweets/README.md

 ## TODO

 Some more work is required/desired:
+- Split the "follower" relationships out of the `UserRepository` into it's own repository.
+- If a repository uses data from other repositories, only reference it via `id`.
-- Replace the custom repositories with a proper JPA reactive datastore, like MongoDB.
+- Replace the custom (assignment specific) repositories with a proper JPA reactive datastore, like MongoDB.